ridgeontheway/Politi-Test/README.md

 * The Politi-Test icon was developed by, and purchased from [Made by Made](https://thenounproject.com/made.somewhere/)
 * 8values' icon was taken from the project's [github page](https://github.com/8values/8values.github.io)
 * Spekr's icon was taken from the designer's [blog](http://anaarkei.me/)
+* I used Jase Smith's [blog](https://webdesign.tutsplus.com/tutorials/css-tooltip-magic--cms-28082) to learn how to make CSS tooltips
+* I used smashtheshell's [video](https://webdesign.tutsplus.com/tutorials/css-tooltip-magic--cms-28082) to learn how to make a pure CSS loading circle